2004 UAW-DaimlerChrysler 400

 The 2004 UAW-DaimlerChrysler 400 was a NASCAR Nextel Cup Series race held on March 7, 2004, at Las Vegas Motor Speedway in Las Vegas, Nevada.
 Contested at 267 laps on the 1.5 mi speedway, it was the third race of the 2004 NASCAR Nextel Cup Series season.
 Matt Kenseth of Roush Racing won the race.

-This marks the debut of Kyle Busch in the Cup Series.
+This race was the debut of future two-time Cup Series champion Kyle Busch.